-Welcome to UNH Engagement and Academic Outreach.
+Welcome to UNH Engagement and Faculty Development.
 We are New Hampshire's land, sea, and space grant research University.
 We hope this web site provides you with a pathway to explore the many ways in which our faculty, extension educators, staff, and students impact your daily lives through outreach, discovery, and engaged scholarship.
-Engagement and Academic Outreach enhances the quality of life for citizens across New Hampshire, the New England region, and the world.
+Engagement and Faculty Development enhances the quality of life for citizens across New Hampshire, the New England region, and the world.

 At UNH, engagement is defined as:

 “a mutually beneficial collaboration between the University of New Hampshire and community and external partners for the purpose of generating and applying relevant knowledge to directly benefit the public.”